yyai326/jekyll-theme-conference/Abstract_submission/index.md

 # Call for Abstracts

-ASIACOMB invites submissions of abstracts for 25 min contributed talks on all areas of combinatorics, especially ToDo.
+ASIACOMB invites submissions of abstracts for 25 min contributed talks on all areas of combinatorics, especially <span style = "color:red">ToDo</span>.
 Abstract should be maximum 2 pages in length (including figures and references) and must be prepared using the provided [LaTeX template](/assets/tex/abstract_model.tex).